 People tend not to substitute a different method when a highly lethal method is unavailable or difficult to access.
-Increasing the time interval between deciding to act and the suicide attempt by making it more difficult to access lethal means, can be lifesaving (Stone et al., 2017).
+Increasing the time interval between deciding to act and the suicide attempt by making it more difficult to access lethal means, can be lifesaving (CDC, 2022).